jhchabran/mangopay-ruby-sdk/README.md

-# leetchi-api-ruby-sdk
+# mangopay

-The gem for interacting with Leetchi API.
+The gem for interacting with MangoPay API.
 See the [API documentation](http://www.mangopay.com/api-references/) for more details on the API.

 Tested on the following versions of Ruby: 1.9.2, 1.9.3, 2.0.0